drupal-mentoring/future-of-mentoring/README.md

 ### Communications

 Note:
+- first used personal email, then a Google spreadsheet add-on
 - improved mentor communications using MailChimp starting with Bogota
+- reusable templates, scheduled emails

 ### Word is out!

 Note:
+- Drupal 7 had 900 contributors with commit mentions, Drupal 8 has over 3000
 - Drupal success with getting new contributors involved and mentoring
-- other open source projects interested and investigating drupal mentoring techniques
+- other open source projects like Docker are interested and investigating drupal mentoring techniques
+- bodes well for future